What is a Registered Clinicial Counsellor?

 Sexual, physical or emotional abuse, motor vehicle accidents, major illness, poverty andnatural disasters are just some examples of traumas that people might experience.
 Symptoms of trauma can be both physical and psychological and may include feeling anxious, sad, withdrawn and isolated.
 Physical symptoms can include insomnia, upset stomach, headaches and feeling numb.
 Counselling can help you by providing you with a safe and supportive environment to process the feelings and memories associated with the trauma and regulating strong emotions.

 Infertility and reproductive loss can be heartbreaking.
 It can create feelings of grief, depression, loss, isolation, anger and confusion.
 Interpersonal relationships may be affected and life satisfaction may be depleted.
-A counsellor can help you navigate the medical system, learn your options, keep your relationship strong, and learn the skills to get through everyday stresses as you deal with infertility.
+A counsellor can help you work through negative emotions which often arise such as grief, anger, resent, sadness etc., can help you maintain your relationship strong, and learn the skills to get through everyday stresses as you deal with infertility.

 People who suffer from an addiction may engage in compulsive behaviour and gradually lose control of their lives.
 They often experience anxiety and/or depression.
 Counselling can assist in helping the person develop and maintain strategies to change the patterns of their behaviours, look at historical issues that may be contributing to their addiction and help to reduce anxiety and depression.